jSieber7/ai-assistant/docs/tutorials/local-model-with-llama.cpp.md

   }'
 ```

-Or test via the web interface at `http://localhost:8000` if you have the Gradio interface enabled.
+Or test via the Chainlit interface at `http://localhost:8000/chainlit`.

 ## Troubleshooting